6400 W Del Rio St, Chandler, AZ 85226

 Professionally, I am a computer programmer of sorts.
 I graduated from ASU with a BS in Computer Information Systems from the School of Business.
 I am a certified project manager and worked for a local city government implementing software.
 Currently I do reporting for a financial services company near our home in Ahwatukee.

-This is my second year on the Board, and first as your Board President.
-While I am new the the role, I intend to use my education, professional experience, and love for our shared spiritual community to collaboratively lead with the Board.
+This is my third year on the Board, and second as your Board President.
+I intend to use my education, professional experience, and love for our shared spiritual community to collaboratively lead with the Board.
 I am so grateful to be accepted and welcomed by this community, and I hope contribute in a meaningful way as I serve.

 Nancy Egly, Vice President